Camera

 Sydney Camera Market… Again

 I’ve been to the last few camera markets in Sydney and have had a lot of fun.
 A great range of cameras, most at pretty good prices.
-I never actually “need” anything when i go, so normally set myself a very low budget (about $20) and try to have a bit of fun searching around for something a little different.
+I never actually “need” anything when I go, so normally set myself a very low budget (about $20) and try to have a bit of fun searching around for something a little different.

-The market this time didn’t seem to have the selection compared to previous times i’ve been.
+The market this time didn’t seem to have the selection compared to previous times I’ve been.
 I also noticed quite a lot of the same cameras doing the rounds – they must not of sold last time.
-The instant vibe i got wasn’t that great, so thought that i’d have my work cut out for me this time.
-The place was crowded as ever(which is a positive thing), but the number of rangefinders and “cheapies” had fallen considerably.
+The instant vibe I got wasn’t that great, so thought that I’d have my work cut out for me this time.
+The place was crowded as ever (which is a positive thing), but the number of rangefinders and “cheapies” had fallen considerably.

 As the time on the parking meter grew closer to running out, things weren’t looking good.

 Desperately searching a table for something that will make my time spent worthwhile I lift up the strap of an overpriced SLR and notice the unmistakable shape of a Konica Big Mini BM-201..
 I test it and buy it.
-Well under budget, so there’s still hope :D
+Well under budget, so there’s still hope 😀

 When I picked the EC up I wasn’t expecting to the silver bottom plate, and was actually a little disappointed when i noticed it.
-But, the added “quirkyness” of the silver bottom plate started to grow on me, and now I quite like it.
+But, the added “quirkiness” of the silver bottom plate started to grow on me, and now I quite like it.
 I doubt there’d be too many other Panda EC’s around also.

-There was a label on it saying “needs service” so i asked the vendor what was wrong, he said the shutter was stuck, but I knew these little guys were battery dependant so thought it may only need new batteries and decided to take a gamble on it.
+There was a label on it saying “needs service” so I asked the vendor what was wrong, he said the shutter was stuck, but I knew these little guys were battery dependant so thought it may only need new batteries and decided to take a gamble on it.
 All up I was still under budget, but decided to call it quits.
 People were still rolling in, and I noticed an increasing number of people with an aversion to deodorant, so took that as my queue to leave.

 Put some old batteries in it and hey presto, the shutter works.